Establishment, revision and discontinuation of study programmes

 - Management rules for the establishment, revision and discontinuation of study programmes (PDF 245 kB, new tab)

-- Procedures for establishing courses and approving course syllabi in the first and second cycles (PDF 91 kB, new tab)
+- Procedures for establishing and approving first and second-cycle course syllabi (PDF 91 kB, new tab)

 - Guidance on grounds for assessment in reviewing new programmes for establishment, and instructions for the assessment group (PDF 300 kB, new tab)